hyperledger-labs/yui-ibc-solidity/docs/architecture.md

 ![architecture](./architecture-01.png)

-To relax the contract size limit of ethereum, each ICS implementation is split into [IBCClient](../contracts/core/02-client/IBCClient.sol), [IBCConnection](../contracts/core/03-connection/IBCConnection.sol), [IBCChannel](../contracts/core/04-channel/IBCChannelHandshake.sol), [IBCPacket](../contracts/core/04-channel/IBCPacket.sol), and [IBCHandler](../contracts/core/25-handler/IBCHandler.sol) contracts, as shown in the figure above.
+To relax the contract size limit of ethereum, each ICS implementation is split into [IBCClient](../contracts/core/02-client/IBCClient.sol), [IBCConnection](../contracts/core/03-connection/IBCConnection.sol), [IBCChannel](../contracts/core/04-channel/IBCChannelHandshake.sol), [IBCPacket](../contracts/core/04-channel/IBCPacket.sol), and [IBCHandler](../contracts/core/25-handler/IBCHandler.sol) contracts, as shown in the above figure.

 In general, such a design causes storage splitting, so it is required to implement unnecessary authentication and accessors for inter-contract calls.